This is a list of all physics courses. For more information, see Physics and Astronomy.

-Conceptual explanation of the latest discoveries in physics—from the smallest objects, such as quarks and atoms, to the largest, such as galaxies, black holes, and quasars.
-Requirements: nonscience major.
+Conceptual explanations of the latest discoveries in physics—from the smallest objects, such as quarks and atoms, to the largest, such as galaxies, black holes, and quasars.
+Requirements: non-science major.
 GE: Natural Sciences with Lab; Natural Sciences without Lab.

-Principles of physics for nonscience majors; basic motion, behavior of fluids, waves, temperature and heat, gravity and planetary motion, electricity and magnetism, optics, nuclear energy, radioactivity, and medical imaging technology; examples from everyday experience.
+Principles of physics; basic motion, behavior of fluids, waves, temperature and heat, gravity and planetary motion, electricity and magnetism, optics, nuclear energy, radioactivity, and medical imaging technology; examples from everyday experience; for non-science majors.
 GE: Natural Sciences without Lab.

 Quantitative treatment of mechanics, electricity, heat, liquids, gases, and atomic, nuclear, and elementary particle physics.
 Requirements: must have completed high school trigonometry or achieved a minimum ALEKS score of 75%.
 GE: Natural Sciences with Lab; Natural Sciences without Lab.